Welcome to 6 metres, the magic band.

 Update: 11th February 2020

-The 70cms beam has gone and the aerial is now on the 20 foot pole.
+The V2000 aerial is now on the 20 foot pole at the end of the garden.
 The SWR is 1.05:1 which is unbelievable.
 I’ve already had a couple of local contacts with good signal reports both ways.
 The long radial for 6 metres is pointing east to protect it from the westerly winds.
 Look at that clear blue sky!
 Sunny but cold.
-There’s another photo below, with a cloud.

 Apparently, the aerial is a half wave on 6 metres.
 As the length of the pole is only about 2.5 metres, it’s not a half wave.
 However, the long radial is included in equation so I suppose it is a half wave.
 Other adverts say that it’s a quarter wave on 6 metres.
 What the hell… it works!

 Here are the published specifications for the aerial…

 - Transmit frequency: 50-52 144-146 430-440MHz

 - Gain: 6M 3.0dBi 2M 6.2dBdi 70cm 8.4dBdi

 - Power: 200 Watts